 The PulseBlaster can be triggered and/or reset externally via dedicated hardware lines.
 These lines combine the convenience of triggering (e.g., in cardiac gating) with the safety of the "stop/reset" line.
-The required control signals are active-low (or short to ground) for SP2 boards, with additional active-high pins available on SP17 models.
+The required control signals are active-low (or short to ground), with additional active-high pins available.